DIY Sewing Table

 This is most easily done by using the sewing machine itself as a pattern to determine how big a cutout to make for it.
 Round the edges to match the sewing machine and attach a shelf just far enough under the tabletop so that the machine’s bed can sit at the right height.

-To add this shelf, all that’s needed are two spacers ripped from some dimensional lumber and a piece of plywood bigger than the opening in the tabletop.
-It’s best to run the two support pieces so that they are parallel with the ends of the sewing machine, not the sides.
-That leaves the front side open so that the bobbin case can be accessed.
+To add this shelf, you need only two spacers ripped from dimensional lumber and a piece of plywood bigger than the opening on the tabletop.
+It’s best to run the two support pieces parallel to the ends of the sewing machine, not the sides.
+This leaves the front side open to access the bobbin case.

 It’s not all that common anymore, but the old-time sewing machine tables had a hinged piece of the tabletop, about two to three inches across, that went the width of the machine.
-This could then be flipped up, out of the way, so that the bobbin could be changed.
-This is an easy addition, which makes it much easier to work with the machine.
+This could then be flipped up out of the way to change the bobbin.
+This is an easy addition, making working with the machine much more straightforward.
 If this is not done, the machine must be lifted from the table to change the bobbin.

-Another way this can be made is to remove the bed extension cover, as is needed for access to the bobbin cover.
-Then the cut is flip-up cover so that it fills that area, as well.
+Another way this can be done is to remove the bed extension cover, which is needed for access to the bobbin cover.
+Then, the cut is the flip-up cover so that it also fills that area.
 This provides more flexibility and makes it even easier to change the bobbin, as that cover needs to be removed to have access.

-Of course, we can avoid hinging that part by making the same piece as an insert set in place after the sewing machine is in place.
-That might save some difficulty in making things fit together and still be quite functional.
+Of course, we can avoid hinging that part by making the same piece as an insert set after the sewing machine is in place.
+That might save some difficulty in making things fit together and still functional.

 Adding in a Lift Mechanism

-Some people like to keep their sewing machine out of sight when it is not in use.
-This is especially true if the sewing machine table is going to be put in a room that is used for other things, like the family room of the home.
-Chances are that the table will be used for other things as well in that case.
+Some people like to keep their sewing machine out of sight when unused.
+This is especially true if the sewing machine table is going to be put in a room used for other things, like the home’s family room.
+Chances are that the table will be used for other things as well.

-Probably the easiest way to accomplish that is to lift the machine out of the table and have a cubbyhole for it to be stored in.
-An insert can then be made to go in the hole where the sewing machine fits.
+The easiest way to accomplish that is to lift the machine out of the table and have a cubbyhole where it can be stored.
+An insert can then go in the hole where the sewing machine fits.
 But that’s not the only option to be considered.

-There are commercially manufactured sewing machine lifts designed to mount inside a sewing machine table.
+Commercially manufactured sewing machine lifts are designed to mount inside a sewing machine table.
 These lift mechanisms allow the sewing machine to be lifted and lowered easily.
-The lift mechanism needs some structural elements to attach to, but nothing stronger than a 1”x 2”.
+The lift mechanism needs some structural elements to attach to, but nothing more substantial than a 1”x 2”.
 When in the lowered position, the opening can be covered.

 For those who don’t want to pay for one of those mechanisms, there are some different things that people have done to design their lift.
 Probably the easiest of these is to use a car jack, like a scissors jack.
 A similar mechanism, with a larger table, exists commercially and is used in factories.
 The significant advantage of using that, rather than a car jack, is that it wouldn’t need any guides to hold the sewing machine straight and level, like would be necessary with a car jack.